Updated on: April 19, 2026

 Here are some other categories of Facebook viruses that you should be aware of:

-• Pop-up viruses: Pop-up alerts can sometimes carry Facebook viruses.
+- Pop-up viruses: Pop-up alerts can sometimes carry malware disguised as Facebook viruses.
 Cybercriminals manipulate the “Permit Notifications” pop-ups on many websites, Facebook included.
 If given authorization, these pop-ups can inundate you with damaging content or links designed to retrieve your private data or deceive you into installing harmful software.

-• Counterfeit Facebook browser extensions: Fraudulent browser extensions claiming to offer enhanced Facebook functionality can put users’ privacy at risk and introduce viruses onto their devices.
-These extensions are often backed by false user reviews and developer credentials.
+- Counterfeit Facebook browser extensions: Fraudulent browser extensions claiming to offer enhanced Facebook functionality can compromise users’ privacy and introduce viruses to their devices — false user reviews and developer credentials often back these extensions.
 If your antivirus software removes a Facebook virus, it’s always a good idea to check the extensions installed on your web browser and remove any you don’t recognize.

 For each of these potential threats, use a reliable antivirus program as your best defense.